Underground Fuel Storage Tanks VS Aboveground Fuel Storage Tanks

 How to Select an Underground Storage Tank

-Underground storage tank are manufactured to provide different attributes.
+The underground storage tank is manufactured to provide different attributes.
 Fiberglass Reinforced Plastic (FRP) is a non-corrosive material that is the most widely used in underground tank installations.

 Importance of Using a Certified Tank Installer

 A certified tank installer is trained by the manufacturer on the proper installation techniques and recommended components for a new fuel storage tank.
 Building owners who hire a tank installer that doesn’t have these certifications run the risk of equipment being installed that was not intended for the application.
-Fuel tanks, piping and monitoring systems are intended to be periodically inspected and maintained for continued service by a qualified fuel system technician in accordance with manufacture instructions and/or industry practices.
-Some states require additional certifications from the fuel tank contractor prior to working on the installation of a new or replacement AST system.
+Fuel tanks, piping, and monitoring systems are intended to be periodically inspected and maintained for continued service by a qualified fuel system technician following the manufacturer's instructions and/or industry practices.
+Some states require additional certifications from the fuel tank contractor before working on the installation of a new or replacement AST system.

 Do USTs require more periodic fuel storage tank cleaning than ASTs?

 A new delivery of fuel is the most common source of water in storage tanks.
-Bulk storage tanks have a large amount of turnover which means they have larger ullage space in their tanks on a regular basis.
+Bulk storage tanks have a large amount of turnover which means they have larger ullage space in their tanks regularly.
 The air exchange in the tanks along with temperature differences in the fuel being transferred is a recipe for condensation and water buildup.
 Facility managers and tank owners should check their tanks after every delivery to ensure that no water was introduced into their storage tank.